ModelsAgree

 durable aluminum TKL frame, fast-feeling HyperX linear switches, reliable gaming latency, clean RGB, and a proven esports-friendly layout

-To rank higher add hot-swappable switches
+per GPT add hot-swappable switches

 9. 9